12 Ways To Beat Winter Blues Naturally

 By Danielle Winston | @danielle.t.winston

-*Before using natural remedies, always check with your doctor to make sure they are safe for you.
+*Before using natural remedies, always check with your doctor to make sure they are right for you.

 Aromatherpy

 The senses can offer comfort and uplift your spirit.
 Krista-Lynn says, “Citrus oils help improve your mood.
 Bergamot is always in my self-care toolbox, it helps lower cortisol levels and reduce feelings of stress and anxiety.”
 The beauty of essential oils, according to Krista-Lynn, is that they work fast, “as soon as you smell one it goes straight to the amygdala, the part of the brain that processes emotions, which is why our mood can shift and lift!”
-Other oils that are intrinsically calming include: Lavender, Neroli, Tulsi, and Rose.
-Try our Tulsi + Ashwagandha Adaptogen Body Oil which is made with Lavender, Tulsi and orange essential oil.
-Apply after bathing, or in the evening before bed and allow its blissful aroma to soothe you to sleep.
+Other oils that are intrinsically calming include Lavender, Neroli, Tulsi, and Rose.

 Gua Sha Facial Massage